massaoHigaskino/ud851-Sunshine/README.md

+# Personal Notes

+This is a fork created to store my solutions for the exercises of Sunshine project.

 # Sunshine!

 This is the repository for the weather app that students build during the [Developing Android Apps](https://www.udacity.com/course/new-android-fundamentals--ud851) course at Udacity.